Download my Excel Dashboard

 Incap financial health is tuned to acquisitions.
 Incap currently has a net cash position of EUR 10.4 million and their future capital needs are low.
 Incap’s operating model is asset and CapEx light and in addition to that their working capital needs are easing.
 Incap doesn’t need to build up inventory, because their customer order visibility is worsening.
 So while this is a ‘lower multiple accepting’ factor as it comes with more uncertainty it simultaneously allows for better cash flow conversion in the future.

-Incap’s covenants are tied to Interest-bearing debt to EBITDA level of 3.0 and it was 1.1 in Q3 2023.
-Incap has ample capacity do more acquisitions.
+Incap’s covenants are tied to Interest-bearing debt to EBITDA level of 3.0 which was 1.1 in Q3 2023.
+Hence, Incap has ample capacity to do more acquisitions.

 Organic growth from other than the largest customer.
-Incap has proven itself this year as the organic growth from other than the largest customer is flattish this year, while other EMS companies declining double-digit organically.
+Incap has proven itself this year as the organic growth from other than the largest customer is flattish this year, while other EMS companies revenues are declining double-digits organically.
 This gives me confidence that Incap’s low-hierarchy and flexible organization is able to execute above the market and can at least continue to growth along the market growth.

 Summary - revenue growth drivers